hanami/guides/content/v2.0/router/advanced-usage.md

 ## RESTful Resource

-You can also use a `resource` helper, to generate routes for singular resource.
+You can also use the `resource` helper, to generate routes for a singular resource.

 ```ruby
 # /config/routes.rb